 5. Fill in the Attribute Mapping information

-After you have completed these steps and we have confirmed receipt of the information from Step 2, you should be able to log in from https://airtable.com/sso/login.
+After you have completed these steps, you should be able to log in from https://airtable.com/sso/login.